top of page

 2025 Workshops

-Take a look at our current list of workshops for our 2025 Conference!
-Workshop spots are limited, grab your ticked before they are gone!
-A workshops is an add-on to your conference ticket.
+Take a look at what our list of workshops were for our 2025 Conference!

 Canning (Both days)